databrickslabs/ucx/README.md

 Use to identify all instance profiles in the workspace, and map their access to S3 buckets.
 Also captures the IAM roles which has UC arn listed, and map their access to S3 buckets This requires `aws` CLI to be installed and configured.
+It outputs uc_roles_access.csv which will be later used by migrate-credentials command to create UC storage credentials.

 Once done, proceed to the [`migrate-credentials` command](#migrate-credentials-command).